pyrocko/grond/docs/source/overview/index.rst

     coordinates, instrument responses, blacklists, picks, event catalogues).

 Misfit
-    The misfit is the value of the objective funcion obtained for a concrete source model.
-The global misfit may contain weighted contributions of multiple targets in Grond terminology (see below).
+    The misfit is the value of the objective function obtained for a given source model instance.
+The global misfit may contain weighted contributions of multiple Grond targets (see below).

-* Target
+Target
+    Many modelling targets contribute to the global misfit in a typical Grond set-up.
+Such a modelling target could be a single component seismogram at a given station, an InSAR scene, or an amplitude ratio at one station.
+The target knows how to filter, taper, and weight the data.
+It also contains configuration about how to compare the synthetics with the observation to obtain a misfit value (e.g. time-domain traces/amplitude spectra/cross correlations, L1-norm/L2-norm, etc.).

-* Problem
+Problem
+    In the context of a Grond set-up, the "problem" groups the choice of source model and parameter bounds to be used in the optimisation.

-* Analyser
+Analyser
+    Before running the optimisation, station weights and other internal parameters may need to be adapted to the observed data and configured set-up of Grond.
+Such pre-optimisation tasks are done by one or more of Grond's analysers.

-* Optimiser
+Optimiser
+    This refers to the strategy, how to sample model space to find solutions in a given Grond set-up.

-* Engine
+Engine
+    Forward modelling in Grond is done through the Pyrocko GF engine, which allows fast forward modelling for arbitrary source models based on pre-calculated Green's functions.

 Configuration
 -------------